Municipal broadband: Backhaul and wired infrastructure

 In Stockholm, the city-owned Stokab provides network infrastructure through dark fiber to several hundred service providers who provide various alternative services to end users.
 Reggefiber in the Netherlands performs a similar role.
 The Utah Telecommunication Open Infrastructure Agency provides service at one network layer higher through a fiber network.
 This system's capacity is wholesaled to fifteen service providers who in turn provide retail services to the market.
 A final model is a provision of all layers of service, such as in Chaska, Minnesota, where the city has built and operated a Wi-Fi Internet network that provides email and web hosting applications.
 These different models involve different public-private partnership arrangements, and varying levels of opportunity for private sector competition.

 Some municipalities face the struggle of acting as host sites for broadband infrastructure, but not having access themselves to the services it provides.
-For example, Mendocino County, California, has acted as a cable landing site that connects the U.S. to Japan ever since the Cold War period, when the site was moved to the remote area from San Francisco for security purposes.
-Since ISPs do not prioritize areas like Mendocino Country which are not highly profitable for them, the area’s proximity to necessary cable infrastructure has historically had little to no impact on the quality and availability of service in the area, which is still largely underserved to this day.
+For example, Mendocino County, California, has acted as a cable landing site that connects the United States to Japan ever since the Cold War period, when the site was moved to the remote area from San Francisco for security purposes.
+Since ISPs do not prioritize areas like Mendocino Country which are not highly profitable for them, the area's proximity to necessary cable infrastructure has historically had little to no impact on the quality and availability of service in the area, which is still largely underserved to this day.